vishandi/tp/docs/DeveloperGuide.md

 ### View Schedule Feature

-Views a person's schedule that will be displayed in the right panel.
+Displays the specified person's schedule.

 #### Implementation

 To allow users to view their contact's schedules, we implemented a `ViewScheduleCommand`, and added a `FilteredList<Person>` object in `ModelManager` to facilitate its execution.

-Moreover, we created `ScheduleCard.java`, `ScheduleCardPanel.java`, and their respective `.fxml` files so it will be easier to maintain or develop the GUI in the future.
+Moreover, we created `ScheduleCard.java`, `ScheduleCardPanel.java`, and their respective `.fxml` files.

 Overall, how this command works is similar to a combination of `delete` and `find`, in which we only take an index as input, and we retrieve information based on the filtered list.